Billiard Bot

 • There is no need to get to detect the exact number or color of each ball our strategy is to consider all solid balls as valid target and opponent balls as no go

-Strategy to hit the ball (still working on it)
+Strategy to hit the ball

 • Strike position: Provided we know the position of the cue ball, the target ball, and the pocket, currently we are just calculating the distance from the center of the robot to the center of the ball (so it will hit the ball with the robot structure instead of the solenoid).
 Eventually, we have to calculate where the robot should go to strike the ball at the desired angle without colliding anything on its path.
+I also made a physics simulation of the pool table to ease the testing process. (more info below)

 • Physics calculations